MISSION AND VISION

 Shalom offers a full-day academic program leading to a high school diploma for students who meet the criteria of the state’s children at-risk statute and are not achieving academic success in traditional schools.
 The school’s competency based, accelerated learning model, encourages success through challenging curriculum.
 Students earn credits through the traditional model and through completion of competency based “skill” projects, developed with input from the business community and several universities and colleges.

-Our students must also prepare and present a portfolio or D.O.G.
-(Defense of Graduation), evaluated by a graduation committee.
+Our students must also prepare and present a portfolio called the Defense of Graduation, which is evaluated by a graduation committee.
 Students are generally between 15-19 years old in grades 9-12.
 For admission, students and parents must participate in an enrollment interview with Shalom staff and they must qualify as at-risk students.

 Overview of Shalom High School